 Snap is the Canonical package manager that competes with Flatpak and AppImage.
 I think the way it is so closely tied into the system (try the

 df -h command to see what I mean) sort of defeats the purpose.
-Furthermore, I was disappointed with early snap packages in Ubuntu 18.04 which was one of the reasons, but only a minor one, that pushed me to return to the Mint (the major reason is that I prefer the Mate desktop).
+Furthermore, I was disappointed with early snap packages in Ubuntu 18.04 which was one of the reasons, albeit a minor one, that pushed me to return to the Mint.

 Removing the Snap package and daemon was not complicated following the instructions found in Disabling Snaps in Ubuntu 20.04 by Kevin Custer (April 20, 2020).
 I noticed that the installed Snap packages were not the same as in the article, but then the author may have been running the full desktop version of Ubuntu.
 On my system snap list showed that

 lxd were the only packages running plus the spand service.
 The following commands were all that were needed on my system.

 Unfortunately, forgetting to keep a keep a record, I cannot recall the actual name of the Snap core service that had to be unmounted.
 It can be found by running the df command.
 I did not find any of the Snap related directories mentioned in the article, but there was an additional directory, mostly empty, that I removed.

 By default, automatic upgrades are enabled.
 I prefer to control the updates of the system so I disabled them.